Syria’s longtime Foreign Minister al-Moallem dies age 79

 “Syria always keeps its promises,” al-Moallem replied, triggering approving laughter from the Syrian government delegation behind him and a grin from Ban.

+Al-Moallem’s last public appearance was at the opening of an international refugee conference last Wednesday in Damascus, when he appeared to be in ill health.
+The following day, he did not attend the closing ceremony of the event, which was co-hosted with Russia.

 Al-Moallem is survived by his wife, Sawsan Khayat and three children, Tarek, Shatha and Khaled.
+He will be buried on Monday afternoon and prayers will be held at a mosque in Damascus.

+Associated Press writer Albert Aji in Damascus, Syria, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.